WSGR logoWSGR logo

 • Extensive Corporate Finance Experience

-Michael has experience in a variety of debt and equity financial transactions involving business entities, underwriters, and placement agents.
+Michael focused on a variety of debt and equity financial transactions involving business entities, underwriters, and placement agents.

 • Global Offering Expertise